meolord29/Agentic_Kinetic/README.md

 Describe your project focusing on how it delivers a functional agent within its chosen environment.
 Explain the problem it solves and how the agent’s presence in that specific context makes it meaningfully more useful than a standalone chatbot.
 Highlight the innovation and how the environment shapes the agent’s core workflow.
 Detail the technical execution, including specific technologies, frameworks, and libraries used.
 Explain how the agent provides clear value and an intuitive, effective experience for users.
 Your description must be at least 25 words long (longer is welcome) to help judges understand your project’s alignment with all criteria.

---> Draft (not yet reviewed/rewritten & we should check if we can insert graphics): https://docs.google.com/document/d/11ASTIhSkijvsFJ0LT0wCAxCvcbre9J-0jRI006_mZQI/edit?tab=t.0#heading=h.squ8onl9p2oc
+TL;DR (Exec Summary) + Would be useful for Project Intro & to point to the relevant links to what the judges should read & why they should care & how this fits their judging criteria.
+Ivan to test so I know what this field holds.
+If I can drop a SVG Image I will as it's a powerful start to the submission right below the title.

 B. TOOLS (just click this last): What of the following were used to create your product or were particularly helpful during the hackathon?
 [IVAN: Track these and describe them as you go.]

 C. VIDEO [JUNE]:  Optional: 2-minute YouTube or Loom video link.
 Helps judges understand your project and appears on winners page.
 Video creation guide »
 Important: please limit your video to 2 minutes.
 Longer videos may deduct points.
 YouTube must be Unlisted/Public.
 Loom must be shareable.
+I'll need to work on YouTube (better marketing).

 --> Draft (not yet reviewed): https://docs.google.com/document/d/1vgqtbevU2osvBTpvFypzk0X0MrnOupzq5YbtKSz2r7c/edit?tab=t.0#heading=h.d98uxddf71a3

 D. TEAM CONTRIBUTIONS: Describe their role on the team and their contributions (tools used, specific components built, etc.)
 Ivan: